About this Artist

-The three important mentors in his life are Stelios Kafantaris, Josef Gingold and Ferenc Rados.
-By the age of 21, Leonidas Kavakos had already won three major competitions: the Sibelius (1985), Paganini, and Naumburg competitions (1988).
-This success led to his recording the original Sibelius Violin Concerto (1903/4), the first recording of this work in history.
-It won Gramophone Concerto of the Year Award in 1991.
+Leonidas Kavakos is recognized as a violinist and artist of rare quality, known for his virtuosity, superb musicianship and the integrity of his playing.
+By age 21, Kavakos had won three major competitions: the Sibelius (1985), Paganini, and Naumburg competitions (1988).
+This success led to his recording the original Sibelius Violin Concerto (1903/4), the first recording of this work in history, which won Gramophone Concerto of the Year Award in 1991.
+Kavakos was awarded Gramophone Artist of the Year 2014, and is the 2017 winner of the Léonie Sonning Music Prize, Denmark’s most prestigious musical honor.